Nebraska Medical Assistance Program (Nebraska Medicaid ) Long Term Care Programs, Benefits & Eligibility Requirements

 After being approved for nursing home coverage through Nebraska Medicaid, a senior needs to choose which Medicaid-accepting nursing home best fits their needs and situation.
 Even though Nebraska Medicaid nursing home coverage is an entitlement, not all nursing homes accept Medicaid, and those that do may not have available spaces.
 Finding the right nursing home can be a challenge, especially if you’re looking in a specific area.

-Nebraska has about 180 total nursing homes that accept Medicaid, and they are spread throughout the state with some clusters around the largest cities.
-There are roughly 20 nursing homes that take Medicaid within 10 miles of Omaha, which includes Bellevue and Papillion.
+Nebraska has about 180 total nursing homes, and almost all of them accept Medicaid.
+These facilities are spread throughout the state with some clusters around the largest cities.
+There are roughly 30 nursing homes that take Medicaid within 10 miles of Omaha, which includes Bellevue and Papillion.
 There are about 20 more nursing homes a little further west in Lincoln.
 The choices narrow from there, with a dozen or so facilities in the Grand Island area and just four around North Platte.

 Residents in some Nebraska communities may cross the state line on a regular basis for personal or business reasons, including healthcare.
 Medicaid coverage, however, does not cross state lines.
 So, someone with Nebraska Medicaid would not be covered for a stay in a nursing home in Council Bluffs, Iowa, for example, even that facility is well-suited and convenient for the Nebraska Medicaid beneficiary.